LFX Security FAQs

 When is the license information displayed as "Unknown"?

-The license information is displayed as "Unknown" when Snyk API cannot find license information and returns "unknown" value to LFX Security.
+The license information is displayed as "Unknown" when the Snyk API cannot find license information and returns an "unknown" value to LFX Security.

 When is the license information displayed as empty without any license information?